Marius Copil: 2018: Two ATP singles finals

 Copil reached his first ATP World Tour-level singles final at the Sofia Open, where he lost to Mirza Bašić.

 Ranked No. 93, Copil reached the final of the Swiss Indoors in Basel as a qualifier, losing to Roger Federer after defeating world No. 6 Marin Čilić and No. 5 Alexander Zverev on the way, his first ever wins over top-10 players.
 He became the lowest-ranked Basel finalist since No. 100 Patrick McEnroe in 1994 and the first qualifier in the final since Baghdatis in 2005.

-2019–2022: Career-high singles ranking, Grand Slam success
+2019: Career-high singles ranking, Grand Slam success

 Copil reached the 2019 Australian Open second round for the second time defeating Marcel Granollers in straight sets.
 As a result, he reached a career-high singles ranking of No. 56 on 28 January 2019.

 His best showing in doubles at a Grand Slam in his career was reaching the third round of the 2019 French Open partnering Rohan Bopanna.
 He also reached the second round of the 2019 US Open for the first time in his career in singles and doubles.

+2022–2024: Surgery, comeback

 In 2022, he won his first title in six years, at the ITF M25 Portimao, since the Budapest Challenger in 2016.

+Copil underwent surgery on 30 May 2024 and came back to the ITF tour five months later in October.

 2025: Retirement

+Following a four-month hiatus, Copil played his last two ATP matches at the 2025 Țiriac Open partnering with Luca Preda.

 Copil announced his retirement from professional tennis in November 2025.